jacobgil/pytorch-grad-cam/README.md

 # Advanced use cases and examples:

+You can use this package for "custom" deep learning models, for example Object Detection or Semantic Segmentation.
+You will have to define objects that you can then pass to the CAM algorithms:
+1. A reshape_transform, that aggregates the layer outputs into 2D tensors that will be displayed.
+2. Model Targets, that define what target do you want to compute the visualizations for, for example a specific category, or a list of bounding boxes.

+Here are detailed examples of how to use this for Object detection, Semantic Segmentation, and Vision Transformers:

 - [Notebook tutorial: Class Activation Maps for Object Detection with Faster-RCNN](<tutorials/Class Activation Maps for Object Detection With Faster RCNN.ipynb>)

 - [Notebook tutorial: Class Activation Maps for Semantic Segmentation](<tutorials/Class Activation Maps for Semantic Segmentation.ipynb>)

 - [How it works with Vision/SwinT transformers](tutorials/vision_transformers.md)

-*Contribution request: more tutorials for custom use cases, like YOLO object detection, or image captioning.*
+*Contribution request for the community: more tutorials for custom use cases, like YOLO object detection, or image captioning.*

 ----------